wjassim/WARP-Q/README.md

 ## References

-Design of the WARP-Q algorithm is described in detail in the following paper:
+Design of the WARP-Q algorithm is described in detail in the following papers:

+[[1] W. A. Jassim, J. Skoglund, M. Chinen, and A. Hines, “Speech quality assessmentwith WARP‐Q: From similarity to subsequence dynamic time warp cost,” IET Signal Processing, 1– 21 (2022)](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151)

-[[1] W. A. Jassim, J. Skoglund, M. Chinen, and A. Hines, “WARP-Q: Quality prediction for generative neural speech codecs,” paper accepted for presenatation at the 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2021).
-Date of acceptance: 30 Jan 2021](https://arxiv.org/pdf/2102.10449)
+[[2] W. A. Jassim, J. Skoglund, M. Chinen, and A. Hines, “WARP-Q: Quality prediction for generative neural speech codecs,” ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2021, pp. 401-405](https://arxiv.org/pdf/2102.10449)